Osmocom: OsmocomBB

 OsmocomBB implements the GSM protocol stack's three lowest OSI Layers of the client side GSM protocol and device drivers.
 The protocol layers forming the kernel exists on the baseband processor, typically consisting of an ARM processor and a digital signal processor.

 It has support for the Calypso chipset produced by Texas Instruments.

-Karsten Nohl has extented OsmocomBB to be able to detect IMSI catchers.
+Karsten Nohl has extended OsmocomBB to be able to detect IMSI catchers.